 Often, the thinking that gets you to your current level of success is not the thinking that will get you to your next level.

-When working financial planners who want to grow their practice, I want to deeply understand how they see their world.
+When working financial planners who want to grow their practice, I first want to deeply understand how they see their world.

 I am listening to understand and to see what insights I get.

 It is always insight that is behind change